codefellows-seattle-javascript-401d10/lab-13-14-mongo-express/lab-raziyeh/README.md

         - GET - test 200, response body like {<data>} for a request made with a valid id
         - POST - test 400, responds with 'bad request' for if no body provided or invalid body
         - POST - test 200, response body like {<data>} for a post request with a valid body
+        - PUT - test 200, response body like {<data>} for a post request with a valid body
         - DELETE - test 204

 ## Built With: